avnet-iotconnect/iotc-azurertos-sdk/README.md

   and import the projects.
   * To run/debug the application you will need to generate your own debug .launch file, or copy one from an existing application.

-* Modify samples/<your_board>/basic-sample/include/app_config.h per your IoTConnect deivce and account info.
+* Modify samples/<your_board>/basic-sample/include/app_config.h (not needed for WFI32-IoT) per your IoTConnect device and account info.
 * Build and run or debug the project on your board.

 ## Creating Self-Signed x509 Device Certificates